LDAR-Sim/LDAR_Sim/LDAR_Sim/external_sensors/README.md

 ## General Guidelines

 - Keep the code modular, well-organized, and maintainable.
-- Follow the [Python PEP 8 Style Guide](https://www.python.org/dev/peps/pep-0008/) for code style and formatting.
+- Use consistent and readable code formatting.
-  - If possible use the autopep8 auto formatting
 - Write code that is concise, readable, and self-explanatory.
 - Avoid unnecessary code duplication; favor code reuse.